-Evidence reviewed by Chesson et al (1997) for AASM included data on 1602 patients, of whom 176 patients had narcolepsy, and 1426 had other sleep disorders.^{5,} However, 7% of obstructive sleep apnea patients and 5% of other sleep disorders patients had two sleep-onset REMs on a multiple sleep latency test (MSLT), leading to a low predictive value for narcolepsy.
+Evidence reviewed by Chesson et al (1997) for the American Academy of Sleep Medicine (AASM) included data on 1602 patients, of whom 176 patients had narcolepsy, and 1426 had other sleep disorders.^{4,} However, 7% of patients with obstructive sleep apnea and 5% of patients with other sleep disorders had 2 sleep-onset REMs on a multiple sleep latency test (MSLT), leading to a low predictive value for narcolepsy.
 No data were found that validated the maintenance of wakefulness test (which measures a patient's ability to stay awake in a quiet sleep-inducing environment), limited or partial PSG, portable recording, isolated MSLT, or separately performed PSG and MSLT as an alternative to the criterion standard of nocturnal PSG with an MSLT on the day following the diagnosis of narcolepsy.
-An evidence review by Kushida et al (2005), also for AASM, found that the presence of 2 or more early sleep-onset latency episodes was associated with a sensitivity of 78% and specificity of 93% for the diagnosis of narcolepsy.^{1,}
+An evidence review by Kushida et al (2005), also for AASM, found that the presence of 2 or more early sleep-onset latency episodes was associated with a sensitivity of 78% and specificity of 93% for the diagnosis of narcolepsy.1,